-In recent years, the proliferation of mobile phones and of phone-based financial services such as "mobile money" offers billions of individuals in developing countries a new mechanism for remittances and risk sharing.
-With roughly 250 deployments in the global south, such "branchless banking" systems allow individuals to transfer money from one phone to another at a fraction of the cost of existing alternatives (McKay & Pickens 2010, GSMA 2014).
-In Kenya, for instance, where over US\$200 million is transferred over the system per day, individuals with access to the mobile money network are better able to smooth consumption than those without (Suri et al. 2012, Jack & Suri 2014, Pulver 2009).
+In recent years, the proliferation of mobile phones and of phone-based financial services has provided billions of individuals in developing countries with a new mechanism for communication and interpersonal transfers.
+With roughly 250 deployments in the global south, such "branchless banking" systems allow individuals to transfer money from one phone to another at a fraction of the cost of existing alternatives (McKay and Pickens, 2010; GSMA, 2014).
+In Kenya, for instance, where over US\$50 million is transferred over the system per day, individuals with access to the mobile money network are better able to smooth consumption than those without (Suri et al., 2012; Jack and Suri, 2014; Pulver, 2009).

-We exploit a novel source of data on mobile phone use to better understand how the mobile phone network is being used to share risk.
-We observe the entire universe of mobile phone-based communications in Rwanda from 2005 through 2009, including transaction logs that contain detailed information on millions of interpersonal transfers of mobile airtime and billions of phone calls.
-Our primary results are identified by a magnitude 6.0 earthquake in the Lake Kivu region of Rwanda, which left 43 dead and 1,090 injured, and caused significant disruption in public utilities and other local infrastructure.
+We exploit a novel source of data on mobile phone use to better understand how individuals use the mobile phone network to cope with unexpected shocks.
+We observe the entire universe of mobile phonebased communications in Rwanda from 2005 to 2009, including transaction logs that contain detailed information on millions of interpersonal transfers of mobile airtime and billions of phone calls.
+Our primary results are identified by a magnitude 6.0 earthquake in the Lake Kivu region of Rwanda, which left 43 dead and 1090 injured, and caused significant disruption in public utilities and other local infrastructure.
 While Rwanda did not have a functioning mobile money system at the time of this earthquake, we observe that in the earthquake's immediate aftermath, individuals living across Rwanda transferred airtime and initiated phone calls to individuals living close to the epicenter.
 We estimate that an additional US\$84 in airtime was transferred, and that US\$16,959 was spent making phone calls, to affected individuals.
-The economic significance of the airtime transfers was thus modest, though this is due in part to the fact that only 1,400 individuals in the region had ever used the airtime transfer service prior to the earthquake, creating a small population of potential recipients.
+The economic significance of the airtime transfers was thus modest, though this is due in part to the fact that only 1400 individuals in the region had ever used the airtime transfer service prior to the earthquake, creating a small population of potential recipients.
 The value of the phone calls was much higher, though more difficult to interpret.
-Since in Rwanda the caller bears the full cost of making a phone call, this may represent an implicit transfer
+Since in Rwanda the caller bears the full cost of making a phone call, this may represent an implicit transfer of communication costs, but more likely it simply expresses the desire of the calling party to communicate in a time of crisis.
+Our empirical results are robust to the inclusion of dyad fixed effects,